Please subscribe to our mailing list to receive updates about the campaign. Sign up over on the left now!

 We are working on a template letter to phone companies asking them to use conflict-free minerals in their supply-chains.
 In the meantime, here is a petition to sign and some information about the other companies with the biggest market share.

 Samsung has taken some steps to endeavour that their mobile phones do not contain materials derived from illegally mined Congolese coltan.
 Unfortunately, this involves avoiding the Congo altogether.
-Ask Samsung to make a conflict-free product that includes minerals from the Congo.
+Ask Samsung (click on the company name for a template letter) to make a conflict-free product that includes minerals from the Congo.

 Nokia appears to be leading the field in participating in the OECD Due Diligence for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and joining the Solutions for Hope initiative to enable validated conflict-free minerals from the Congo to be used in its products.
-Write to Nokia to applaud their actions so far, and encourage them to keep going further.
+Write to Nokia (click on the company name for a template letter) to applaud their actions so far, and encourage them to keep going further.

-The Blackberry manufacturer is not far behind Nokia.
-Write to RIM to applaud their actions so far, and encourage them to keep going further.
+The Blackberry manufacturer is not far behind Nokia in participating in the OECD Due Diligence, and ahead in the Enough Project’s rankings.
+Write to RIM (click on the company name for a template letter) to applaud their actions so far, and encourage them to keep going further.

-HTC has no obvious supply chain policy.
-Ask HTC to develop a policy on conflict-free supply chain, and to make a conflict-free product that includes minerals from the Congo.
+HTC has no obvious supply chain policy, and they are near the bottom of the Enough Project’s rankings.
+Ask HTC (click on the company name for a template letter) to develop a policy on conflict-free supply chain, and to make a conflict-free product that includes minerals from the Congo.